-Bellevue College Wireless
+Bellevue College Wi-Fi

-Printing on Wireless
+Printing on Wi-Fi

 Suggested information: Location you were at when having the problem (a nearby room number helps), the date and time you had the problem, which network you were connected to (BC, eduroam), the site you were trying (if a particular site was seeming to have an issue).
 If you can provide either the MAC address of your computer, or the local IP of your computer when you were connected, that will help us with the issue.